Mom's old fashioned elderberry pie recipe is easy as pie to make. Sorry about the pun folks, but you'll love these awesome homemade fruit pies.

 A little pastry flour

-country roads looking for elderberry bushes growing in roadside ditches —
+country roads looking for elderberry bushes growing along the roadside ditches.
+Nature's bounty!

 An excellent Fact Sheet on Elderberries for Home Gardens can be found on the Ontario Ministry of Agriculture and Food website.